luminolabs/lumino-api/README.md

 # LLM Fine-tuning API

-This project provides a comprehensive API for managing Large Language Model (LLM) fine-tuning processes, inference endpoints, and related resources.
-It allows users to upload datasets, create fine-tuning jobs, manage inference endpoints, and track usage.
+This project provides a comprehensive API for managing Large Language Model (LLM) fine-tuning processes and related resources.
+It allows users to upload datasets, create fine-tuning jobs, and track usage.

 ## Table of Contents